Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

 \subsection{Failure Mode Diagnosis: K-nearest Neighbors}

-In order to diagnose the failure mode of a degrading unit at time $t^*$, we apply MFPCA on the $ t^*$ training dataset.
-Next, $K$ nearest neighbors (KNN) is applied to the standardized MFPC-scores to identify the active failure mode.
+In order to diagnose the failure mode of a degrading system at time $t^*$, we apply MFPCA on the $ t^*$ training dataset.
+Next, K nearest neighbors (KNN) is applied to the standardized MFPC-scores to identify the active failure mode.
 Here, the distance metric of the KNN classifier is defined using the Euclidean distance between the MFPC-scores.
-Given this diagnosis, we now develop a model for predicting the unit RUL.
+Given this diagnosis, we now develop a model for predicting system RUL.